 Favorite Post: What Makes a Good Pilsner

-Chilled Magazine has been set up as a ‘chilled’ part of the web for readers to relax and read about the beverage industry.
-With a focus on cocktails, bartending, culture, celebrities, and the latest in industry news, it achieves exactly that.
-Their articles are easy & fun to read, and they’re a great place to catch up with some of the more entertaining aspects of our industry.
+Chilled Magazine has been set up as a chilled part of the web for readers to relax and read about the beverage industry.
+With a focus on cocktails, bartending, culture, celebrities, and the latest industry news, it achieves exactly that.
+Their articles are easy and fun to read, and they’re a great place to catch up with some of the more entertaining aspects of our industry.

 Favorite Post: If You Bill it, They Will Come